 - fraternities – $475

 - sororities – $500

-The financial obligations do not include cost of living in a chapter house or suite.
+The financial obligations do not include cost of living in a chapter house.

 Note: Financial statistics are for Interfraternity Council (IFC) fraternities and Panhellenic Association (PHA) sororities.
 National Pan-Hellenic Council (NPHC) fraternities and sororities are not included in the figures above.
 For more information about costs for NPHC fraternities and sororities, please contact the individual NPHC fraternities and sororities.
 You can find their contact information within their chapter profiles on our website.